rintoj/ngx-virtual-scroller/README.md

 </custom-angular-component>
 ```

-Note: The parent element should have a width and height defined.
+*Note* - The parent element should have a width and height defined.

 ## Use scrollbar of window